Canyon Country Club Estados

 - Patios are not to be used for storage.
-Patios/decks may only be furnished by typical patio type furniture, i.e.: tables, chairs, lounges, umbrellas, barbeques, and other patio style furniture.
+Patios/decks may only be furnished with typical patio-type furniture, i.e., tables, chairs, lounges, umbrellas, barbeques, and other patio-style furniture.
 Patios must be kept with a pleasant aesthetic view from the common area.
 This includes the view at the front entry.

-Homeowners must be familiar with all Rules and Regulations as stated in the Covenants, Conditions and Restrictions (CC&R's) and the Bylaws of this rule book.
-Homeowners are responsible to insure that they, their tenants and guests are fully aware of these rules and regulations and must provide all tenants and guests with copies thereof.
+Homeowners must be familiar with all Rules and Regulations, the Covenants, Conditions and Restrictions (CC&R's), and the Bylaws.
+Homeowners are responsible for ensuring that they, their tenants, and guests are fully aware of these rules and regulations and must provide all tenants and guests with copies thereof.

 The Board of Directors has full authority to levy any of the warnings and/or fines after a legally scheduled hearing.

 Any penalties may be appealed to the Board of Directors at their next regular meeting following the date of the violation.
 If not appealed, fines are to be paid with the next monthly homeowner dues payment.

 - FIRST OFFENSE: Warning letter sent by certified mail, with specified time for correction.
 If not corrected within time limitation, violation is considered as a second offense.

 - SECOND OFFENSE: After 30 days, the homeowner will be fined and billed up to $250 for the violation.
 And if any costs or expenses are incurred by the Association in regard to processing and/or collecting fines resulting from violations of the Association's Rules & Regulations or Governing Documents, such amounts will be assessed against the homeowner.